RaghadAlhalabi/event-planner-lite/README.md

 	- cached-profile freshness message with last-updated timestamp.

 ## Invitation Email Delivery
-- Email delivery was initially implemented with Gmail SMTP, but deployment-time failures and timeouts made it unreliable in production.
+- Email delivery first used Gmail SMTP, but deployment-time failures and timeouts made it unreliable.
-- The production flow now uses Resend API as the primary provider for stable, cloud-ready delivery.
+- The project now uses Resend with a verified sender domain for stable production delivery.
-- Domain `roodyme.com` (GoDaddy) is connected and verified for outbound delivery.
-- DNS setup is completed and verified (SPF, DKIM, MX).
-- End-to-end invitation flow now works in production:
+- Invitation delivery and deep-link flow are working in production.
-	- Invitations are sent successfully.
-	- Recipients receive the email.
-	- Invitation link opens the app for login/registration and continued flow.
-- Active provider configuration:
-	- `EMAIL_ENABLED=true`
-	- `EMAIL_PROVIDER=resend`
-	- `RESEND_API_KEY`
-	- `RESEND_FROM` (sender using verified domain)
-	- `APP_BASE_URL` (invitation deep-link base)
-	- `EMAIL_TEST_TOKEN` (protected test endpoint token)
-- Debug/test endpoint:
-	- `POST /api/health/email-test`
+- Test endpoint: `POST /api/health/email-test` with header `x-email-test-token`.
-	- Header: `x-email-test-token: <EMAIL_TEST_TOKEN>`
-	- Body: `{ "to": "your-email@example.com" }`

 ## Service Worker Update UX
 - App detects waiting service worker and prompts user to refresh.